aditharun/aditharun.github.io/posts/efficient-bootstrapping.md

 It takes 1 hour on a personal computer to generate 95% confidence intervals for mutation rates using 10,000 bootstrap samples of 1,000,000 mutatations across 65 cancer types.

-I split this matrix of 1M rows into 20 even pieces corresponding to each amino acid.
+We split this matrix of 1M rows into 20 even pieces corresponding to each amino acid.
 So, we have 20 jobs to do which will all roughly take 3 minutes.
 My computer has 8 cores, so I can run 8 matrices at the same time.
 At maximum, a core will have to process 3 sub-matrices meaning the entire task takes 9 minutes.